 Melanocytes become more active during the first year of life, explaining the change in an infant's eye color.

 Usually, changes in eye color will have stopped by the age of 6, though some people experience them throughout adolescence and adulthood.
-Research suggests that this phenomenon affects 10–15 percent of people of Caucasian heritage.

 People with heterochromia iridis have eyes of different colors.